 What to do?

 The simple answer is to never, ever use solid pedal connectors.
-You might get away with it if you have two Boss pedals and use a connector that is slightly offset (the offset type will let the pedals move slightly up/down, which helps to handle the forces generated when turning pedals on/off).
+You might get away with it if you have two Boss pedals and use a connector that is the offset type.
+This will let the pedals move slightly up/down, which helps to handle the forces generated when turning pedals on/off.
 But in just about any case, a simple cable will always be better.
-And even though they might cost a little, spending all that money on pedals only to skimp on the cables (or use stuff that might damage them) doesn’t make much sense…
+And even though they might cost a little, spending all that money on pedals only to skimp on the cables (not to mention use stuff that might damage them) doesn’t make much sense…